 Inflation is Straining Restaurant Operations

-In the last 4 years, food costs for the average restaurant have gone up 29%, at the same time labor costs have gone up 31%.
+In the last 5 years, food and labor costs for the average restaurant have each gone up 35%.
 The other expenses for running a restaurant – the building, supplies, credit card processing fees – are also going up quickly.
 Restaurant owners generally try to keep menu prices as low as possible – making an average of 3-5% pre-tax margin.
 Overall, customer traffic at restaurants is still down from pre-pandemic levels.
 That means the only way most restaurant operators can cover their higher input costs is to increase menu prices.
-Average menu prices increased 27.2% between February 2020 and June 2024, according to data from the Bureau of Labor Statistics, which is on par with the increase needed to maintain the average 5% profit margin.
+Average menu prices increased 31% between February 2020 and April 2025, according to data from the Bureau of Labor Statistics, which is on par with the increase needed to maintain the average 5% profit margin.

 Below are three scenarios for what would happen to your favorite local restaurant covering: